-Netsafe and Digi-Parenting are great resources full of information, links and conversations from New Zealand schools.
+Netsafe is a great resource full of information, links and conversations from New Zealand schools.

 Digital Guidelines

 These guidelines are to provide students, parents, and caregivers with a framework to manage students' use of digital devices at school.
 They are to support the college's e-learning goal of "allowing students to choose how they access their learning - digitally or non-digitally".